 God to give the saints a Spirit of wisdom and of revelation in the knowledge

 of Him.
-That is what Paul wants for the Ephesians, who are mature.
-For a less
+This is what Paul wanted for the Ephesians, who were mature, but for a less

-mature church like the Corinthians he may have prayed that they quit sinning,
+mature church like the Corinthians he may have prayed that they quit sinning.
+It would appear

 understand what Paul is saying.
 This is according to the word of Christ,

-25:29).
-The book of Ephesians delves into the very deep things of God, proving
+(Mat 25-29).
+The book of Ephesians delves into the deep things of God, proving

-that the Ephesians were a highly mature church.
-So, Paul is praying for more
+that the Ephesians were highly mature, so Paul was praying they received more

-of what they already have.
-The Kingdom of God works as a snowball effect, that
+of what they already had.
+The Kingdom of God works like a snowball effect, on an exponential

 little snowball makes its way down the mountainside, it picks up more snow,

-speed and momentum, just like it is easier to make money if you already have
+more speed and momentum, in the same way that it is easier to make money if you already have

-the more you can expect to receive, and the less you have the less you can
+the more we can expect to receive, and the less we have the less we can

 expect to receive.
-Who is in charge of how much you have?
-You are!
+Who is in charge of how much we receive from God?
+We are in

 Eph 1-15